orthopteroid/ganesha-blue/README.md

 ![Full timeline - Iterate Mode](analysis/end-to-end-iter.png)

-In Iterate Mode the solver ran 10 iterations 10 times.
-The results of each run are printed on lines below and show: the converged value, the average time per iteration and the number of iterations (set to 10 in the Breeding Plan).
+10 runs of Iterate Mode showed tolerable convergence for the example problem.
+The results of each run are printed on lines below and show the converged value, the average time per iteration in msec and the number of iterations (set to 10 in the Breeding Plan).

  ```